-To differentiate further, we set pupils according to their learning needs.
-This begins with Phonics Groups in the Junior Department and Maths and English ability sets in the Middle Department.
-In the Senior Department, we set pupils by ability across all academic subjects.
+To differentiate further, we adjust teaching groups for pupils according to their learning needs.
+This begins with Phonics Groups in the Junior Department and Maths and English groups in the Middle Department.
+In the Senior Department, we adjust learning groups for pupils across all academic subjects.